 You get jealous at the thought they might make a new best friend

 Yes, I know it sounds awful but part of you can’t help but ask “what if?” sometimes.

 Everything happens when you’re apart

 Whether it’s a film you’ve been waiting for or the artist you’d love to see live, you can guarantee it all happens when your LDBF is out of town.

-Adapting to life as a LDBF is certainly a challenge.
+Adapting to life as an LDBF is certainly a challenge.
 There will be tears and fears for the future of your friendship.
-However, when they return it will feel like like they’ve never been away.
+However, when they return it will feel like they’ve never been away.